FOLLOW

 How do you prepare for your day?
 And especially how do you get inspired for your work with children in the Montessori setting, the Home setting, or wherever you spend time with kids?

-Often, I need to go out and explore my beautiful neighborhood with my little Pomeranian doggie first thing in the morning and I there find so much inspiration for my work with children.
+Often, I need to go out and explore my beautiful neighborhood with my little Pomeranian doggie first thing in the morning and there I find so much inspiration for my work with children.

 CLAY